erballin/I210-eventboarddb/README.md

 ### Erin

 - Created Database Schema
-- Created Browse and all Event Logic, along with their respective pages and unique stlying.
+- Created Browse and all Event Logic, along with their respective pages and unique styling.

 ### Elliot